Whether you plan to spend one day in Dubai as a stopover or as a day trip from Abu Dhabi – this post will help you plan your trip.

 I highly suggest not renting a car but only use public transportation and taxi/Ubers when needed if you stay in Dubai for one day.

-Accommodation in Dubai is pricey but if you stay in Dubai for one night only, I suggest staying in Dubai Downtown so you are close to the main attractions mentioned in this 1-day itinerary.
+Accommodation in Dubai is pricey but if you stay in Dubai for one night only, I suggest staying in Dubai Downtown so you are close to the main attractions mentioned here.

 You can check out my full Dubai accommodation guide to find the perfect place for your stay here.

-Okay, with only one day in Dubai, there is not much time to relax and to waste time – so let’s get started straight away with the main places to visit in 1 day.
+Okay, with only one day in Dubai, there is not much time to relax and to waste time – so let’s get started straight away with the main places to visit.

 Old Dubai – Around 9 am

 If you are in Dubai early in the morning, then start in Old Dubai – if you are up and out at 9 am, you are actually doing quite well because most people in Dubai start the day rather late and you can seize your one day in Dubai to the fullest.

 The Gold and Spice Souks are fun places to visit.